Why Should I Use Kanban in Project Management Software?

 The simplicity of Kanban is perhaps both its largest advantage and disadvantage.
 Kanban boards lack the detail and much of the functionality of more sophisticated project management schedule tools.

 For instance, the focus of Kanban is on workload rather than time.
-In traditional Kanban board, this meant there were no end dates set, and deliverables were at risk of moving slower than needed.
+In traditional Kanban boards, this meant there were no end dates set, and deliverables were at risk of moving slower than needed.

 Fortunately, most project management software now enables you to assign due dates to deliverables, but some solutions only allow for one due date.
 In other words, you can assign a date for when the entire deliverable is due but not for when each stage of completion is due.

 Also, since the dates are assigned at the deliverable level, if many tasks are required to complete a deliverable, it can be hard to monitor them.
-Which means you may not become aware of a delay until the deadline has already been missed.
+This means you may not become aware of a delay until the deadline has already been missed.

 Newer or inexperienced team members may also struggle to know what is expected of them when all they’re given is a deliverable.
 This can lead to inconsistencies across team members as well as requirements being missed.

-In this scenario, relying on a Kanban board could lead you to take work off of Susan and pile it on top of Jeff when he was the one who actually had a heavier workload to begin with.
+In this scenario, relying on a Kanban board could lead you to take work off of Susan and pile it on top of Jeff when he was the one who had a heavier workload to begin with.